marrob01/response-code-structure/README.md

 I will create a dropdown menu of the list of aliavble departments for the user to select from.
 This way no typing is done by the user and ensures there will be no errors when selecting the correct department.
 Each department will be associated with a unuique email address.

 In the future you may have a user with multiple email addresses in diffrent departments, to address this issue, like explained in the email section.
-Its best to have emails follow a format
+Its best to have emails follow a format.

  **Questions -**
   1. Is it safe to say for each department a different type of email is associated with it?
 For example, if my department is Sales my email must be associated with the sales department.